ai-da-SNA/ai-da-SNA.github.io/README.md

 * **blank_tools_template.ods** Blank template with all the candidate tools to be fill as desired.
 * **analized_tools_all.ods** All the candidate tools, evaluated and not-evaluated ones.
 * **README.md** the awesome page you are reading right now.
+* **paper_summary.pdf** a short summary of the paper *"The Four Dimensions of Social Network Analysis: An Overview of Research Methods, Applications, and Software Tools"* where the 4 dimensions are defined.

 Contributions in any of these files (including the README.md) are welcome and highly appreciated, please fill free to collaborate or contact us at *david.camacho@upm.es*